 Our non-profit organization, The C.O.D.E.
 Initiative was founded to Create Opportunities and Define Education.
 Our mission is to provide opportunities for and open doors to youth who may struggle in traditional educational settings by offering them a supplemental experience.

+We offer a 1:1 student to teacher ratio to accommodate all students with a variety of needs.
 We are deeply devoted to finding, celebrating, and scaling the strengths of all children, and enabling them with the appropriate tools to build on those strengths!

 Vice-President Marketing and Communications

 We are now offering our Advance-2 coding workshops.
 Advance-2 builds on Advance-1 by focusing more heavily on a text-based language, Python, as well as more in depth computing concepts.

 These advanced sessions are either for students already familiar with SCRATCH/coding or students that have taken the beginners C.O.D.E. course & Advance-1.